How to Ensure Your Trial Shift is a Success - Chefs Trial Shifts

 Can’t make a Trial Shift?
 Let your agency know!

 If for whatever reason you can’t make your trial shift then let your agency know at the earliest opportunity.
 The earlier you do so, the better the chance we’ll be able to arrange another one.
 Leave it to the last minute and chances are we won’t and you’ll lose out on the opportunity.
-Therefore, do everything you possibly can to ensure you can make your trial.
+Therefore, do everything you possibly can to ensure you can make your trial shift.
 Check and double check any public transport details and ensure you set off in plenty of time.

 Be smart and presentable